 Aspen is a deaf American Bulldog mix.
-At about 40 pounds, she is much smaller than she looks in her picture.
-She still has that bulldog strength, though.
-She was picked up as a stray in the Florida panhandle and brought to a local kill shelter where her time was soon up.
+At about 35 pounds, she is much smaller than she looks in her picture.
+She still has that Bulldog strength, though.
+She was picked up as a stray in the Florida Panhandle and was brought to a local kill shelter where her time was soon up.
 She is super cute and super sweet.

 •Food: Aspen eats about 1 cup of dry food twice a day.
 She has sensitive skin so I have been experimenting with different dog foods, trying to find one that works best for her.
 Adopters should be aware that they will need to keep her on a high quality, grain free food for her skin and coat.

 •Behaviors: She likes to give kisses!
 She also does pull on the leash some and is a work in progress in that area.
 Aspen likes to cuddle and will sleep under the covers if you let her.